tompittson/katacoda-scenarios/container-process-entrypoint-cmd/step1.md

 In this step you will look at 2 different CLIs for running containers.
-The environment already has CLIs for both docker and [nerdctl](https://github.com/containerd/nerdctl) installed.
+The environment should already have both the docker and [nerdctl](https://github.com/containerd/nerdctl) CLIs installed.

 **nerdctl** is a docker compatible CLI for interacting directly with containerd to manage containers.